-Enabling activities

-directly enable other activities to make a substantial contribution to an environmental objective.
+Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

-Transitional

-activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-are environmentally sustainable investments that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy
+are environmentally sustainable investments that do not take into account sustainable economic activities under the EU Taxonomy the criteria for environmentally

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds^{}, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

+For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.
 As the Sub-Fund does not commit to making sustainable investments aligned with the EU Taxonomy, the proportion of sovereign bonds in the Sub-Fund's portfolio will not impact the proportion of sustainable investments aligned with the EU Taxonomy included in the graph.